 The TXST Monarch Center for Immigrant Students provides a network of university leaders offering resources and support in the form of guidance, strategic initiatives for the academic success and inclusion of DACA and Immigrant students.

-Kate Hardin, student in the Curriculum & Instruction Teacher Recruitment Program, wrote this Pandemic poem as a part of a reflection assignment in Dr. Julie Jackson’s course.
+Kate Hardin, a student in the Curriculum & Instruction Teacher Recruitment Program, wrote this Pandemic poem as a part of a reflection assignment in Dr. Julie Jackson’s course.

-A Day In Quarantine
+A Day in Quarantine

 “A Day in Quarantine” by Felycitie Haney

-Cindy Peña wins 1st place in the 2020 Visualizing Research Competition
+Cindy Peña Wins 1st Place in the 2020 Visualizing Research Competition

 Cindy Peña's "Testimonios: Acknowledging the Silenced Voices of English Language Learners" was awarded 1st place in the 2020 Visualizing Research Competition.
 Her educational research is derived from Latina's experience in the U.S. educational system after studying English as a second language.
 Cindy's research details the testimonies of Latina immigrants who have faced systematic cultural, racial, and educational discrimination.

 Two Students in the PhD Program in School Improvement Were Appointed as Clark Scholars!

 Two students in the PhD program in School Improvement were appointed as Clark Scholars!
 Ann Cotman and Ashley Hayden participated virtually in this prestigious seminar that brings together noted researchers and emerging scholars who are preparing for careers as university professors.

 Interested in learning more about a PhD degree in School Improvement designed for individuals in a variety of educational roles who wish to develop and refine their research and practice skills to provide leadership for educational excellence?
 For more information, click here!